microsoft/FluidFramework/components/experimental/multiview/README.md

 The **Multiview** package is an example of a variety of techniques around rendering Fluid components.

+Although it is presented as a single package, note that each subdirectory could be packaged separately.

 ## Getting Started

 If you want to run this component follow the following steps: